Weerapon Jongjoho

 Weerapon Jongjoho (วีระพล จงจอหอ; born 7 February 2001) is a Thai boxer.
 He competed at the 2018 Summer Youth Olympics, winning the bronze medal in the boys' middleweight event.
 He also competed at the 2021 AIBA World Boxing Championships, winning the bronze medal in the middleweight event.
 In a round, he defeated Ivan Papakin.

 Somjit Jongjohor, the flyweight champion of the 2008 Summer Olympics, is his uncle.

 Even though he is a nephew and there is an uncle as a role model, he is not like Somjit.
 Weerapon is considered a fighter-style boxer with an aggressive fighting style.

 In the 2024 Summer Olympics, he competed in the 80 kg event (light heavyweight), he was eliminated in the first stage (round of 32) when he lost to Cristian Pinales from the Dominican Republic 0–5.

+In the 2026 Asian Games, he competed in the 80 kg event (light heavyweight).
+He was eliminated in the first stage (round of 32) after losing 5–0 to China's Xiaobao Wang over three rounds, having been knocked down for an eight-count three times.